-The economic prosperity that came to Europe and the United States in the mid-twenties spread also to Vietnam.
-But it was a relative prosperity.
-Ninety percent of the Vietnamese were peasants who received only 63 percent of the nation's income.
-Some of them worked small plots of land that they owned.
-Some worked plots of land owned by Vietnamese landlords, and some worked on French plantations.
+The economic prosperity of the mid-1920s spread also to Vietnam.
+But 90 percent of the Vietnamese were peasants who received only 63 percent of the nation's income.
+Some of them worked small plots of land that they owned, some worked plots of land owned by Vietnamese landlords and some worked on French plantations.
 The Vietnamese who owned large tracts of land – 125 acres or more – and who lent money, were growing richer.
 The larger farms were in southern Vietnam, where 25 percent of the farms were under absentee ownership, compared to only 1 percent in northern Vietnam – a distribution that was to impact Vietnam in coming decades.

 Young Vietnamese filled clerical and minor administrative positions but could expect to climb no higher.
-They were usually better educated than the French man who was their immediate superior, and they felt the arrogance of those French who occupied the bureaucracies.
-And in Vietnam these French bureaucrats were many – in the whole of French Indochina these French were more numerous than the British officials in India although the population of India was fifteen times that of Indochina.
+They were usually better educated than the Frenchman who was their immediate superior, and they felt the arrogance of these men.
+In Vietnam these French bureaucrats were many.
+The French were more numerous in Indochina than the British were in India although the population of India was fifteen times that of Indochina.

-This greater intrusiveness of the French annoyed the Vietnamese, as did press censorship, onerous taxation and forced labor.
+The Vietnamese were annoyed also by press censorship, onerous taxation and forced labor.
 And in their annoyance with the French, the educated young joined those Vietnamese business persons who disliked colonial regulations and favoritism toward French-owned enterprises.

 The French, meanwhile. were attempting political reforms in Vietnam.
 In 1920 they had created a Vietnamese consultative body, and to their Colonial Council of fourteen Frenchmen they added ten Vietnamese.
-After the moderate Left came to power in Paris in 1924, a new governor-general was sent to Indochina, Alesadre Varenne – a moderate socialist.
-Varenne granted some amnesties, and he offered the people of Indochina a few additional civil liberties, but like the moderate socialists in power in Germany he began his administration without attempting fundamental changes.
+After the moderate Left came to power in Paris in 1924, a new governor-general was sent to French Indochina, Alexandre Varenne – a moderate socialist.
+Varenne granted some amnesties, and he offered the people of Indochina including the Vietnamese a few additional civil liberties.

-In 1926, an aged anti-French nationalist, whom the Vietnamese venerated as a patriot, died.
-The editor of a Vietnamese newspaper eulogized him and was arrested.
+In 1926 an anti-French nationalist whom the Vietnamese venerated as a patriot, died.
+This was Phan Chu Trinh, who had been opposed to violence and for liberation by educating his fellow countrymen and appealing to French democratic principles.
+The editor of a Vietnamese newspaper eulogized him, and the editor was arrested.
 This inspired student strikes.
 Bank and postal employees joined the striking students, and the French arrested several hundred students and expelled them from their colleges and universities.

 With the split between Chiang Kai-shek and the Communists in 1927, Ho returned to Moscow.
-And that year a rival movement was formed in Vietnam that modeled itself after the Guomindang, its leader a young teacher named Nguyen Thai Hoc.
-Alesadre Varenne had been trying to end forced labor in Vietnam, but the French in Indochina were opposed.
-In January 1928, after conservatives returned to power in Paris, the government there recalled Varenne and returned to Vietnam a more conservative governor-general.
+And that year a rival movement was formed in Vietnam that modeled itself after China's Guomindang, its leader a young teacher named Nguyen Thai Hoc.
+France's governor-general in Indochina, Alexandre Varenne, had been trying to end forced labor.
+In January 1928, after conservatives returned to power in Paris they recalled Varenne and returned to Indochina a more conservative governor-general.

 Meanwhile, colonialism remained popular in Paris, where the singer Edith Piaf had a hit titled Mon Légionnaire and motion pictures cranked out box office successes that romanticized the adventures of colonialism.
-A colonial exhibition in Paris in 1931 was popular, and with Germany recovering as a power many French persons found comfort in a balance of power derived from their colonies.
+A colonial exhibition in Paris in 1931 was popular, and with Germany recovering as a power many of the French found comfort not only in their countries Maginot Line but also in what they thought of as a balance of power provided by their colonies.

 Additional Online Reading